Piranha II: The Spawning: Post-production

 According to Dreaming Aloud, a biography of Cameron by Christopher Heard, Cameron was not allowed to see his footage and was not involved in editing.
 He broke into the editing room in Rome and cut his own version while the film's producers were at Cannes, but was caught and Assonitis recut it again.

 In a 2008 interview on The Hour, Cameron jokingly denied breaking into the editing room, then recounted the story as a "hypothetical scenario", and told host George Stroumboulopoulos how he "would've broken into the office" if he actually did it.

-Cameron was able to make a deal with a distributor, who agreed to buy his footage and allow him to re-score and re-cut the picture-basically restructure it to what was originally intended-before release, so his alternative vision eventually came out on home video in some regions, which made a profit for the distributor.
+Cameron was able to make a deal with a distributor, who agreed to buy his footage and allow him to re-score and re-cut the picture to basically restructure it to what was originally intended before release, so his alternative vision eventually came out on home video in some regions, which made a profit for the distributor.

+Release

+The film premiered in Italy on August 14, 1982.
+It was released in the United States by Saturn International Pictures on November 5.

+Home media

+A director's cut exists only on Laserdisc and VHS from Embassy Home Entertainment.
+In 2003, Columbia TriStar Home Entertainment released the film on Region A DVD in a full-frame format.
+In other regions, the DVD was released in a widescreen format.
+In 2018, Scream Factory released the film on Region A Blu-ray in an improved widescreen transfer.

 Reception

 Critical response

 Some critics called the film "abject", others opined that "the piranhas...look as though they had been remaindered from a joke shop" and that they resembled "haddock with dentures".
-According to Tim Healey in The World's Worst Movies (1986) the film is "a strong contender...for anyone's list of all-time horror turkeys".
-The film holds a 5% approval rating on Rotten Tomatoes, based on 19 reviews.
+According to Tim Healey in The World's Worst Movies (1986) the film is "a strong contender ... for anyone's list of all-time horror turkeys".
+The film holds a 5% approval rating on Rotten Tomatoes, based on 20 reviews.
 It was a box-office bomb.
 On Metacritic, the film has a 15/100 based on 5 reviews, meaning "overwhelming dislike".

+Cameron's response

 James Cameron refers to The Terminator as his first feature-length film, despite the fact that it was made in 1984, two years after Piranha II: The Spawning.
 However, Cameron acknowledged the film in a 60 Minutes segment with interviewer Morley Safer in 2010, referring to Piranha II as "the best flying piranha film ever made".